Easy Easter Activities for Kids & No-Dye Egg Decorating Ideas

-As much as I love the idea of creating beautiful holiday memories with my kids, I also hate the hours spent wiping paint off my tables and walls and washing paint off my kids’ hands.
-This was my story last easter,….. and no, it wasn’t fun.
-But this year?
-I’ve decided to keep it completely low-mess, in fact, mess-free, because while I love my kids so much and love to keep them excited, I also love my sanity.
-So here are some easy easter activities for preschoolers & no-dye easter decorating Ideas.
+As this was my story last easter, I decided that this year, it was going to be different.
+I’ve decided to keep it completely low-mess, in fact, mess-free, because while I love my kids so much and love to keep them excited, I also don’t want to become the over-stimulated mother.
+So, here are some easy easter activities for kids & no-dye easter decorating Ideas that I’ve pulled out this year

-Before we jump into the crafts, let me show you a couple of things that can make your Easter crafting a whole lot easier this year.
+But first let me show you a couple of things that can make your Easter crafting a whole lot easier this year.

 Easter Craft Kits and Toys That Make Life Easier for Moms